 You are a designer.
 Or an artist.
 Or a photographer.
 Or someone who makes things with their hands and their eyes.

 You have heard about Claude Code.
 You have heard it can build websites, automate workflows, write entire applications.
-You have also heard it requires a terminal, and you stopped listening.
+You may have also heard it requires a terminal.
+It does not.
+Not any more.

 This guide is for you.
 No programming knowledge.
-No git.
+No terminal.
 No jargon.
 One hour, and you will have built something real.

 What Claude Code actually is